efredericks/CloudAppsDev/_posts/10-Automation.md

 > Figure 9: Google Cloud Profiler

+The following video shows an overview of some of our automation and debugging tools, focusing on monitoring and logging with special guest appearances by Cloud Functions and Error Reporting.

+> * Module video: [Overview of Cloud Monitoring/Logging/Error Reporting [16:59]](https://youtu.be/muOUkOXxZv8)

 ### Lab!

 Let's get up and running with Cloud Monitoring.
 This lab will help you understand some of these tools we've shown you.